-The envisioned design emphasizes the Merklizer's pivotal role in maintaining the network's state records and ensuring the integrity of transactions.
-By leveraging the capabilities of the Merkle Service, the design provides a robust and reliable infrastructure for the network's operation.
-While all this part of the Tilling process, it is crucial to understand the necessity of structuring the data as time goes and not after the fact as in order to gain certain security elements the temporal coupling amongst other aspects could not be done after the fact, those are events that as they happen they leave traces into the network and that structure that theTilling provides will be crucial in further securing the network as time passes.
+The envisioned design emphasizes the Merklizer's and Merkle Service's pivotal role in maintaining the network's state records and ensuring the integrity of transactions, providing a robust and reliable infrastructure for the network's operation.
+While all this part of the Tilling process, it is crucial to understand the necessity of structuring the data in each moment of network time and not after the fact.
+This is because to gain the security benefits of network state records, the records for each moment must be provably coupled to a particular network time (cycle and/or block), which cannot be done after the fact.
+The state data provides records of events as they happen, leaving traces in the network that are structured in the Tilling process.
+This structure provided by Tilling will be crucial in further securing the network as time goes on.